-French Montana And The Weeknd Release 'A Lie' Video
+French Montana and The Weeknd Release 'A Lie' Video

 .

-(Radio.com) French Montana released the new music video for his track "A Lie".
-The video features collaborations from The Weeknd and Max B and the song comes off his sophomore album, Jungle Rules.
+(Radio.com) French Montana has released the new music video for his track "A Lie" and the new visual features collaborations from fellow rappers The Weeknd and Max B. The song comes from Montana's brand new sophomore album, Jungle Rules.
 In the video, the two artists ride through the streets of New York City and end up on a yacht of fancy women in all-white swimwear.
 Montana and The Weeknd end up partying with an excited crowd.
 Max B does not appear in the video, as he is currently incarcerated.
-The Jungle Rules album is now available for download.
 Watch the explicit "A Lie" video here.

 Radio.com is an official news provider for antiMusic.com.